-Integrity and ethical management is a key part of its commitment towards sustainability.
-KHFC achieved the highest ranking among 573 institutions in the integrity evaluation of public institutions by the Anti-Corruption & Civil Rights Commission in 2017, receiving the designation as a Grade 1 agency, marking 8 consecutive years since 2010.
+Integrity and ethical management are a key part of its commitment towards sustainability.
+KHFC achieved the highest ranking among 573 institutions in the integrity evaluation of public institutions by the Anti-Corruption & Civil Rights Commission in 2017, receiving the highest designation as a Grade 1 agency.